UNStats/website/site/content/posts/7-ways-mobile-data-is-used-to-change-the-world.md

-[Massachusetts Institute of Technology](http://web.mit.edu/), [Orange Group](http://www.orange.com/en/home), the [World Economic Forum](https://www.weforum.org/) and [Telef�nica ](https://www.telefonica.com/es)have come together in the [Open Algorithms Project](http://www.opalproject.org/collaborators/).
+[Massachusetts Institute of Technology](http://web.mit.edu/), [Orange Group](http://www.orange.com/en/home), the [World Economic Forum](https://www.weforum.org/) and [Telefónica ](https://www.telefonica.com/es)have come together in the [Open Algorithms Project](http://www.opalproject.org/collaborators/).
 OPAL will consist in an open platform and algorithms that can be run on the servers of partner companies behind their firewalls to extract key development indicators